AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Unit10.md

 In recursion:

-Each “smaller doll” is a recursive call The smallest doll is the base case **The Two Key Parts:**
+Each “smaller doll” is a recursive call.
+The smallest doll is the base case.

-Every recursive method must have:
+**The Two Key Parts that every recursive method must have:**

 1. **Base Case** (Stopping Point)
 This is the condition where the method stops calling itself.